Summer Summer site reservations@peakretreats.co.uk Email us Shortlist View Shortlist Client area Client area

 We also have the brand new En-Route Escapes - a great way to enjoy the Champagne region whilst travelling to or from resort!

 Recommended by one of our clients, Aquarium Nausicaä is the largest European complex that is entirely devoted to marine life.
 Combining fun, education and science, the aquarium focuses on the relationship between mankind and the sea, and how we can better that relationship.
 There's a documentary resource centre, films, seasonal exhibitions, conferences, educational programmes and activities - all under one roof!
-Around half an hour from Calais/Eurotunnel terminal, it's an ideal stop on your way to or from the French Alps.
+Around half an hour from Calais/Eurotunnel LeShuttle terminal, it's an ideal stop on your way to or from the French Alps.

 A gigantic concrete bunker, originally created by the German Army in 1943 to allow implementation of new weapon systems like flying bombs and rockets; designed to protect the underground work site and the room where the weapons were being created.
 La Coupole, now refurbished and repurposed, is now a World War 2 museum and 3D planetarium.
-Open every day from 9am to 5:30pm, this is a fascinating place to spend the day and it's only around an hour's drive from the Eurotunnel Calais terminal.
+Open every day from 9am to 5:30pm, this is a fascinating place to spend the day and it's only around an hour's drive from the Eurotunnel LeShuttle Calais terminal.

 The vineyard at Nuits-St-Georges